Opa! Two local church festivals will soon be serving up gyros, souvlaki, moussaka and other Greek favorites.

 The free festival, which has been a tradition for about 50 years, features several homemade Greek specialties for sale along with Greek music and dance performances.

-Greek favorites, made from scratch in the church’s kitchen, include platters such as Athenian chicken, lamb shanks (served with orzo), roast chicken (served with string beans and rice pilaf), souvlaki (skewers of marinated pork on a bed of rice) moussaka (layered sliced eggplant, potatoes, ground beef, onions, tomatoes, seasonings and topped with bechamel sauce) and pastitsio (layered macaroni, ground beef and cheese, topped with bechamel sauce and baked to golden brown).
+Greek favorites, made from scratch in the church’s kitchen, include platters such as lamb giouvetsi (Greek-style braised lamb shank with orzo and string beans), roast chicken (oven-baked half chicken served with string beans and rice pilaf), souvlaki (skewers of marinated pork on a bed of rice) moussaka (layered sliced eggplant, potatoes, ground beef, onions, tomatoes, seasonings and topped with bechamel sauce) and pastitsio (layered macaroni, ground beef and cheese, topped with bechamel sauce and baked to golden brown).
 All platters include a small Greek salad and roll.

 Annunciation Greek Orthodox Church, at 319 S. 20th St. in Wilson, hosts a biannual Greek Food Fest, which features traditional Greek dance performances.